Pablo Sisniega

-Pablo Eduardo Sisniega Fink (born 7 July 1995) is a Mexican professional footballer who plays as goalkeeper for Major League Soccer club Charlotte FC.
+Pablo Eduardo Sisniega Fink (born 7 July 1995) is a Mexican professional footballer who plays as goalkeeper for Major League Soccer club San Diego FC.

 Career

 After spending time with Real Sociedad, Sisniega joined Major League Soccer side Los Angeles FC on 18 February 2019.

 Sisniega made his professional debut on 11 June 2019, starting in a 3–0 win over Real Salt Lake in a Lamar Hunt US Open Cup fixture.
 On 20 June 2019, with Tyler Miller away at the 2019 Gold Cup, Sisniega made eight saves to help Los Angeles win 3–1 over San Jose Earthquakes in the Round of 16 of the US Open Cup.
 On 3 July 2019, in his second MLS appearance, Sisniega made several key saves to help his team in a 5–1 away win at Sporting Kansas City, including an 82nd minute penalty save on Daniel Salloi.

 On 12 December 2021, Sisniega was traded to Charlotte FC in exchange for $50,000 of General Allocation Money ahead of their inaugural MLS season in 2022.

+On 12 January 2024, Sisniega signed with USL Championship side San Antonio FC.

+On 27 December 2024, Sisniega joined MLS side San Diego FC ahead of their inaugural season.